planttheidea/micro-memoize/README.md

 console.log(memoized('one', 'two')); // 'cached'
 ```

-**HOTE**: `moize` offers a variety of convenience methods for this manual `cache` manipulation, and while `micro-memoize` allows all the same capabilities by exposing the `cache`, it does not provide any convenience methods.
+**NOTE**: `moize` offers a variety of convenience methods for this manual `cache` manipulation, and while `micro-memoize` allows all the same capabilities by exposing the `cache`, it does not provide any convenience methods.

 #### cacheSnapshot